nharms-awi/MarMic-Git-Workshop-2024/workshop/04_Git Basics.md

 ```

 ## What is a Commit

-A commit is a snapshot of your project's files at a specific point in time.
-It includes the changes made to the files since the last commit, as well as metadata such as the author and the commit message.
+A commit is a crucial concept in Git that captures the state of your project's files at a specific point in time.
+It plays a vital role in version control by recording changes, authorship details, and commit messages.
+Here's a more structured presentation:

-When you make changes to your files in the working directory and use the `git commit` command, those changes are saved as a new snapshot in the repository.
-Each commit is given a unique identifier, called a SHA (Secure Hash Algorithm), that allows you to refer to it later.
+- **Definition**: A commit is a snapshot of your project's files at a particular moment in time.
+- **Contents**: Each commit includes:
+  - Changes made to the files since the last commit.
+  - Metadata such as the author's name and a commit message.
+  - A unique identifier known as a SHA (Secure Hash Algorithm) for future reference.

-Commits are stored in a linear fashion, with each new commit building on top of the previous one.
-This creates a history of changes made to the project over time, which can be used to track progress, collaborate with others, and revert to previous versions of the project.
+- **Linear History**: Commits are stored in a linear fashion, with each new commit building on top of the previous one.
+This sequential history helps track progress, collaborate with others, and revert to previous project versions.

 ```mermaid
 gitGraph